 In this project, imagine yourself a futurist, or someone who predicts the future based on analyses of the past and present.
 What will literacy look like in the future?
 If you plan to be a teacher, what literacies will you be teaching your students 20 years from now?
-If you plan to have children, what will your children or their children be reading or writing?
-For this final paper, you are required to incorporate the ideas of at least three scholars you've encountered in the class, plus at least two more sources-these two or more sources can be interviews, pop culture, media, etc., but must be cited.
-Your final presentation will be based on your response to this project.
+If you plan to have children, or already have children, what will your children or their children be reading or writing?
+For this final project-either a paper or a digital project-you are required to incorporate the ideas of at least two scholars you've encountered in the class, plus at least three more sources-these sources can be interviews, pop culture, media, etc., but must be cited.